pulse-framework/pulse/README.md

 Pulse has the following namespaces for each collection

-- Indexes (cached arrays of data based on the index of primary keys)
+- Groups (cached data based on arrays of primary keys)
 - Data (custom data, good for stuff related to a collection, but not part the main body of data like booleans and strings.)
 - Filters (like getters, these are cached data based on filter functions you define)
 - Actions (functions to do stuff)